MainulDip/KotlinEveryday/kotlin-advanced-language-tour.md

 </details>

 ### Primary & secondary contructors:
 Note: if class has primary constructor, Secondary Constructor needs to delegate to the primary constructor.
-The compiler select which constructor to use depending on the (number) supplied parameters.
+The compiler select which constructor to use depending on the (number) supplied parameters
 ```kt
 fun main() {
     val myObj = Student("First", 15, 77)